colemanbroad/progen/notes.md

     If I have a depthmap AND valuemap I can aggregate them.
 What is the number of distinct values available as a function of program depth?

+Ok the results are in...
+The fraction of unique value increases monotonically with depth.
+The count of total unique values increases to a point, then decreases again.
+The total depth distribution decays exponentially in each case: Flat sampling, exponential rate 0.1, exponential rate 1.0.
+1000 programs length 100, and the depth 100.
+The tail of the exponential is greatly extended by changing the decay rate!
+Why does it work here but not for the Peano system?
+I think because the Peano system had *half* of it's fragments (Zero / succ) would reset the depth to zero.
+If we build programs naively and we're interested in depth then we're going to be constantly running into the issue that the depth is reset to zero on every line with 50% probability.
+We can fix this by:

+- removing Zero from Library and
+    - either
+        - adding it as the first line of the program [p(zero) = 1/n_lines]
+        - adding it as a Value

+- We can have a set of Values in the same way that we currently have a Library.
+- Values live in the ValueLib map[Sym]Value and the Sym keys can be used as _arguments_ to FnCalls directly, without first being added to the program body as an outsym.